serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 **Figure 2.** Verification of the presigned URL

-The user then uses that URL to upload the file (step 1, Figure 2) and validation lambda check (step 2, Figure 2) if the hash created from URL can be found from valid signatures index and is not in the indexed as an expired token.
+The user then uses that URL to upload the file (step 1, Figure 2).
+Viewer request triggers the Lambda (step 2, Figure 2) which verifies that the hash created from URL can be found from valid signatures index and is not indexed as an expired token (step 3, Figure 2).
 If we have a match from both conditions, the current hash is written to expired signatures index (step 4, Figure 2).

 For addition to that, the version of the expired signature object is checked, and if the current version of the hash is first, everything is ok (step 5, Figure 2).
-This is just in case someone is speedy and gets between head and put object.
-There is a window that is open for some milliseconds.
+This is just in case someone is speedy and gets between head and put operations.

 After all the verifications are successfully passed, the original request is returned to CloudFront (step 6, Figure 2) and to the bucket (step 7, Figure 2), which then decides if the presigned URL is valid for putting the object.